EronAlves1996/Recog/README.md

 3. Complete the key exchange
 4. Retrieve a session ticket
 5. Resume the session using the ticket
+6. Validate a certificate chain against the trusted root CA

 If you want to perform these steps manually: